 - Blood Drive

 To provide opportunities to give a gift that can save a life twice a year, in April and in September, Saint Paul hosts a Red Cross Blood Drive.
-Volunteers are needed to donate blood, make phone calls, donate snacks for donors and workers, help with sign-ups and help on the day of the drive.
-For information on our next drive contact: Elizabeth Vittulo at Kczips@yahoo.com.
+Volunteers are needed to donate blood, to donate refreshments and to help the day of the drive.
+Contact Amy Marmion, at 336-294-4696, ext 226.

 - Crop Walk

-CROP Walk: St. Paul’s joins other faith communities in Greensboro in this walk to fight hunger.
+CROP Walk: In October, St. Paul’s joins other faith communities in Greensboro in this walk to fight hunger.
 Sponsored by Greensboro Urban Ministry and Church World Services, the proceeds from the walk help feed the hungry in Greensboro as well in underdeveloped countries.
 All parishioners are invited to walk or sponsor our walkers.
 Volunteers are also needed to help organize the walk.
-This year the date of the event is October 14, 2018 at 2:30 pm.
-For information please contact Linda Boehlein at email@example.com.
+Contact Amy Marmion, at 336-294-4696, ext 226.